Hawkbits and Hawkweeds etc

 11 July 2008

-Hawkbits were very common on the lower slopes of Mill Hill, and these are both the Autumnal Hawkbit noted for the first time this year, and also Rough Hawkbit also noted for the first time.
+Hawkbits were very common on the lower slopes of Mill Hill, and these are both the Lesser Hawkbit noted for the first time this year, and also Rough Hawkbit also noted for the first time.
 The Rough Hawkbits tended to be larger and not so many of these.

 Autumnal Hawkbits Rough Hawkbit